isiahmeadows/mithril.js/design/rationale.md

 There's a lot of big decisions here that require some explanation.

+### ES3 syntactic compatibility

+I don't plan to actively test against ES3 engines unless I'm alerted that there's a enough of a user base *still* using IE8 that I need to ignore Microsoft's dropping of support, but I will attempt to keep at least syntactic compatibility so users stuck on severely outdated systems can at least cope with this through sufficient polyfills.
+Pressure by the OS developer (99% of the time it's Microsoft) and lack of support by them should generally be sufficient.

+This is per request by a few people developing for projects on relatively ancient operating systems.
+(There's still a few enterprises and government organizations working on migrating away from IE to modern web technologies.
+These are the places I feel sorry for those cursed with that kind of job, but I respect and understand their situation.)

 ### Removing the implicit `div` in the hyperscript DSL

-This is pretty well explained [where I proposed the change itself](core.md#selectors), but I'll go at much greater detail here on why that's the case and how that played into my decision to ultimately remove it.
+This is pretty well explained [where I proposed the change itself](core/vnodes.md#selectors), but I'll go at much greater detail here on why that's the case and how that played into my decision to ultimately remove it.
 It generally comes down to how we as humans parse and process information at a lower level, and it's in part founded by my own experience both using Mithril and helping others with various issues using Mithril.

 In short: Humans aren't made of silicon.
 They don't process things sequentially.
-When reading `m(".button.confirm")`, your first instinct isn't likely that it's short for `m("div.button.confirm")` unless you've been using primarily Mithril for years, and even then it's probably not *reliably* so, especially in more complex scenarios like `cond ? m(".foo") : m(".bar")` where you might need to consciously recall the rule.
+When reading `m(".button.confirm")`, your first instinct isn't likely that it's short for `m("div.button.confirm")` unless you've been using primarily Mithril for years, and even then it's probably not *reliably* so.
+This is especially true in more complex scenarios like `cond ? m(".foo") : m(".bar")` where you might need to consciously recall the rule.
 And `m("")` could be reasonably interpreted as both `m("div")` and `[]` by two different people.
 So to fix a UX issue I've seen appear repeatedly in our Gitter and other places, I suggest we require a tag name.

 #### Detailed explanation